 - Always make sure that, "Stepped sweep sweep moves in discrete steps" is selected in the sweep setup menu on the network analyzer. - To get the best S/N ratio for your measurements, use the highest RF power your network analyzer can output without showing a "source unlevelled" error.
-This can be more then the maximum specified output power of the network analyzer. - Decreasing the IF bandwidth improves the S/N ratio of the measurement.
-However, doing so increases the calibration and measurement times, so a suitable IF bandwidth should be selected. - Apply appropriate averaging or smoothing for your application. - Always perform an electrical calibration of the network analyzer or load an existing calibration set before making measurements. - Before starting the electrical calibration of the network analyzer, make sure that the LCA is in EE measurement mode. - For electrical calibration use the default RF power for EE measurement mode. - After completing the electrical calibration, do not alter the IF bandwidth, start frequency, stop frequency, measurement point number or other settings.
-You may get measurement errors if you change any of those parameters. - For additional information please refer to "Optimize a measurement" and "Calibrate a measurement" in the documentation of the network analyzer.
+This can be more than the maximum specified output power of the network analyzer. - Decreasing the IF bandwidth improves the S/N ratio of the measurement.
+However, doing so increases the calibration and measurement times, so a suitable IF bandwidth should be selected.
+It is recommended to use an IF bandwidth of 5 kHz or narrower. - Apply appropriate averaging or smoothing for your application. - Always perform an electrical calibration of the network analyzer or load an existing calibration set before making measurements. - Before starting the electrical calibration of the network analyzer, make sure that the LCA is in EE measurement mode. - For electrical calibration use the default RF power for EE measurement mode. - After completing the electrical calibration, do not alter the IF bandwidth, start frequency, stop frequency, measurement point number or other settings.
+You may get measurement errors if you change any of those parameters.

+For additional information, please refer to "Optimize a measurement" and "Calibrate a measurement" in the documentation of the network analyzer.